PascalFrenz/aws-ecs-codedeploy-terraform/example-service/README.md

 # Example Service

 This is an example service that is used by the infrastructure defined in the [infrastructure](../infrastructure).
-It is published as a docker image on the GitLab Registry of this repository.
+It is published as a docker image on the GitHub Registry of this repository.

 ## Usage